magento/devdocs/src/_includes/install/sampledata/sample-data-clone-24.md

 *  You [cloned the Magento 2 repository]({{ page.baseurl }}/install-gde/prereq/dev_install.html).

 {:.bs-callout-warning}
-You can use sample data with either the `develop` branch (more current) or a released branch (such as `2.2` or `2.2.5` (more stable)).
+You can use sample data with either the `develop` branch (more current) or a released branch (such as `2.4` (more stable)).
 We recommend you use a released branch because it's more stable.
 If you're contributing code to the Magento 2 repository and you need the most recent code, use the `develop` branch.
 Regardless of the branch you choose, you must [clone]({{ page.baseurl }}/install-gde/prereq/dev_install.html) the corresponding branch of the Magento 2 GitHub repository.
 For example, sample data for the `develop` branch can be used *only* with the Magento 2 `develop` branch.

 See the following sections: